FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 The ASCII Thunderball game engine explores this issue through a naive "simulate everything" approach, where each minimal unit of movement is recorded and tested for collision.
 I wanted to see the impact of such method on performances.

-While creating this game engine, I adhered to a self-imposed restriction of avoiding the internet and confined my coding activities to Microsoft's Code Block.
+While creating this game engine, I adhered to a self-imposed "dry-chicken" restriction: avoiding the internet and confining my coding activities to Microsoft's Code Block.
 Module downloads were the only exceptions granted.
+I wanted to see how far I could go without IDE and Stackoverflow.
+It went well and took only two and a half hours. :)

 # What's in the game?